rapaktech/express-api/README.md

     ```

-* To view full information and IDs on books available in the bookstore, send a GET request to localhost:8080/books, with a JSON object:
+* To view the full information and IDs of books available in the bookstore, send a GET request to localhost:8080/books, with a JSON object:

     ``` JSON